Title July 2025

 5. Patience (Longsuffering)

-Patience is the ability to endure trials, offenses, or delays without giving up.
-It is one of the clearest marks of maturity in the Christian life.
+Patience is the ability to endure trials, insults, or pain without giving up or striking back.
+It is a fruit of spiritual maturity.

 6. Love